Costa Rica property tax

 How much to pay

-You can find out how much you have to pay by going in person or calling the municipality, ask to be connected to “el departamento de Bienes Inmuebles”.
+Call your municipality to find out how much you have to pay, or go in person.
+Ask for el departamento de Bienes Inmuebles.
 They will need to know in which name the property is (personal or corporate) or the folio real number (property number).
 Few Municipalities have the option to find the information on their website.

 Where to pay